YouTube users lost $1.6 million in three days

 The scammers edited the videos and embedded old speeches by iconic figures from the crypto industry.
 The most frequently used clips were those of Vitaly Buterin, Elon Musk, Brad Garlinghouse, Michael Saylor, Changpeng Zhao and Katie Wood.

 The fake stream with Buterin drew 165,000 viewers.
-This information is from site cryptodefix.com.
 The average audience per stream ranged from 3,000 to 18,000 people.
 On the streams, the hackers offered users to transfer cryptocurrency to a specified wallet in order to receive double the amount later.
+Article from catalogue cryptodefix.